WokLibCodeClub/.github/profile/README.md

 For a summary of the contents of all the repositories see [here](https://github.com/WokLibCodeClub/woklibcodeclub.github.io), or see the list of all repositories below (click on the panel that says "View all repositories" to see the complete list).

-Our next sessions will be on Saturday 27th January 2024 at Wokingham Library.
+Our next sessions will be on Saturday 3rd February 2024 at Wokingham Library.